CSArod/hello-world/README.md

 # hello-world
 New project

-My names is Alejandro and I recently discovered the wonderful world of programming.
+Hello world, my name is ARod, and I recently discovered the wonderful world of programming.